 For example, in September 1986, Tkach Sr. capped Plain Truth circulation at 7 million.9 So within eight months of Mr. Armstrong’s death, Mr. Tkach decided to slash the magazine’s reach by more than 16 percent.
 Mr. Tkach explained, “We could very easily have a worldwide Plain Truth circulation of 15 million by this time next year.
 But would that be wise stewardship?”10 He wrote,

 How radically different that line of thinking was from his predecessor’s.
-Eight months before died, Mr. Armstrong said “the way is now open to increase the Plain Truth circulation past eight million and upward to twenty or more million subscribers ….”12 Yet he was realistic and wise in his stewardship.
+Eight months before he died, Mr. Armstrong said “the way is now open to increase the Plain Truth circulation past 8 million and upward to 20 or more million subscribers ….”12 Yet he was realistic and wise in his stewardship.
 He said the church “could not afford to take advantage of these doors” unless the income increased—which is precisely what happened after he died.

 But Tkach made it clear from the very beginning that they weren’t about to put additional income toward the church’s first commission.
 Spending money on the work of the church—a work it had been doing for decades—in their view, was a huge waste.

 Three months after he put a ceiling on Plain Truth circulation, in December 1986, Mr. Tkach decided to reduce the Good News and Youth magazines to six issues per year, instead of 10.
 The church’s newspaper, the Worldwide News, would continue to be published every two weeks, but at eight pages per issue, as opposed to 12.13

 Mr. Tkach offered this odd explanation for the reduction in the church’s periodic literature: